chilicon-it/pimcore-tools/README.md

-# Chilicon Tools for Pimcore
+# CHILICON IT - Tools for Pimcore

 Tools contain Symfony commands: